schapi-create/apidoc-rpc-uat/md_files/README.md

 Thanks to this API, a Schneider Electric partner can remotely have access to BACnet objects and properties on RP Controller.

-Of course, this partner need to enable web service feature on RP controller.
+Of course, this partner need to enable web api feature on RP controller.

 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:50%;" />

-**// Need to create an image to show how it works (how connections look like)
+** Note: Need to create an image to show how it works (how connections look like)

-**// Need to describe the image
+** Note: Need to describe the image

 # Developer Guide

 ## How to enable WEB API on RP Controller

-**// need to explain how to enable WEB API on RP controller.
-Currently, we are working on configuration menu for WEB Service.
+** Note: need to explain how to enable WEB API on RP controller.
+Currently, we are working on configuration menu for WEB api.
 This section will be updated when it is ready.

-1.	**// need to access to RP controller via WorkStation Building Operation
+1. Need to access to RP controller via WorkStation Building Operation

-2.	**// need to configure web servoce feature on RP controller.
-For example, enabling feature, IP & port Settings, Security, admin user and password, and so on
+2. Need to configure web api feature on RP controller.
+For example, enabling web api, IP & port Settings, Security, admin user and password, and so on
 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:67%;" />
-**// need to create an image or screen shot
+\t** Note: need to create an image or screen shot

-3.	**// user need to create Self Signed certificate and import this to RP controller and client application
+3. Need to create Self Signed certificate and import this to RP controller and client application
 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:67%;" />
-**// need to create an image or screen shot
+\t** Note: need to create an image or screen shot

 ## Limitations